Bus operators, in conjunction with local authorities and regulators, have been trialling low and zero emission buses over the last few years.

 - Some electric bus designs require significantly more power than others

 - Format War – Opportunity charging or charge at bus garage?

 - Bus depot supplied at Low Voltage or High Voltage?

 - Night buses have little time to charge and may require additional buses or charging at higher power

-- Electric bus requires 22KW, 44KW or 100KW charging and it's difficult to manage multiple options in space-constrained garages
+- Electric buses require 22KW, 44KW or 100KW charging and it can be difficult to manage multiple options in space-constrained garages

 - Bus operators and manufacturers have little knowledge of electricity infrastructure and delivering large infrastructure projects